I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winsplp/ns-winsplp-_splclient_info_3_vista.md

 Specifies the size in bytes of this structure.

-`dwBuildNum`

-Specifies the client build number.

 `dwFlags`

 Specifies open printer additional flags to the provider.

-`dwMajorVersion`

-Specifies the major version of the client machine.

-`dwMinorVersion`

-Specifies the minor version of the client machine.

 `dwSize`

 Reserved.
 Used for compatibility with the <a href="https://docs.microsoft.com/en-us/dotnet/core/rid-catalog">SPLCLIENT_INFO_1</a> structure.

-`hSplPrinter`

-Specifies the server-side handle to be used for direct calls.

 `pMachineName`